Online Poker

 4. Doubles are played as spinners with four sides.
 [One tile can be played against each end of the double and one tile halfway along each side of the double.]

 A player may play or pass.
-The game ends when all four players pass in succession.
+The game ends when all players pass in succession.
 [This may happen because the game is blocked, or because no one wishes to play, for fear of giving away a point to an opponent.]

 Notes on what plays are legal